-Here’s a bit of advice that will keep you in good graces with your talent agents and potential clients: if you know the dates you won’t be available for auditions or jobs, be sure to book out.
+Here’s a bit of advice that should keep you in good graces of your talent agents and regular clients: if you know the specific dates you won’t be available for auditions and their subsequent recording sessions, be sure you book out.

-Booking out should be done by e-mail or online, depending on your agent’s specific policies, ideally a week ahead of your departure.
+Booking out is typically done via e-mail or online, following your talent agent’s specific policies.
+Ideally, you let them know at least a week or so in advance of the dates you won’t be available to accept auditions or bookings.
 Otherwise, your agents will assume you’re available and count on you.

 Certainly, as a voice talent, there are portable recording options, provided you have:

-a) A quiet place to record
+1. A quiet place to record

-b) Access to stable Internet service
+2. Access to stable Internet service

-c) A reliable computer and mic
+3. A reliable computer and mic

-d) The skills and experience to execute an effective audition or session remotely
+4. The skills and experience to execute an effective audition or session remotely

-You’ll enjoy yourself that much more if you keep your agents in the loop and let them know when you’ll return and be ready to work.
+You’ll enjoy yourself that much more if you keep your agents and regular clients in the loop.
+It’s the professional thing to do.

 Copyright © 2023 by Kate McClanaghan.
 All Rights Reserved.